HelpViewer/.github/CONTRIBUTING.md

 5. Push the branch to your fork (`git push origin my-function`).
 6. Create a Pull Request (PR) from your branch to the main branch of this repository.

+## 💬 Communication

+- Be respectful and follow the [Code of Conduct](CODE_OF_CONDUCT.md).
+- All code, comments, variable names, function names, and identifiers **must be written in English**.
+- English is also the required language for all contributions, discussions, commit messages, and pull requests.
+- Avoid using abbreviations or words from other languages in code unless they are established technical terms.

 ## 🖋️ Code style and formatting

 - Follow existing code style and conventions.